hepplerj/machinesvalley/data.md

 ## {{ page.title }}

-I am happy to share my data and the tools I have compiled or created with other researchers.
+I am happy to share my data and the tools I have compiled or created with other researchers, journalists, policy makers, and the public.
 All of the resources here are free and available for use.
+Code is licensed under the MIT License.
+Data may be licensed under different licenses; see the individual Github repositories for specific information.

 ### Maps and GIS

-- **[San Jose annexations GeoJSON](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/sv-annexations/sj_annex_full.json)**: Using the data [provided by the City of San Jose](http://www.sanjoseca.gov/index.aspx?NID=3308), I restructured the shapefile into a yearly breakdown in order to build the [annexation visualization](/visualizations/annexations/).
+- **[San Jose annexations TopoJSON](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/sv-annexations/sj_annex_full.json)**: Using the data [provided by the City of San Jose](http://www.sanjoseca.gov/index.aspx?NID=3308), I restructured the shapefile into a yearly breakdown in order to build the [annexation visualization](/visualizations/sanjose/).
+- **[Mountain View annexations TopoJSON](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/sv-annexations/mountainview.json)**: Using the data provided by the City of Mountain View, I restructured the shapefile into a yearly breakdown in order to build the [annexation visualization](/visualizations/mountainview/).
-- **[Santa Clara open space GeoJSON](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/ca-openspace/openspace_santaclara.json)**: Based on data provied by the Bay Area Open Space Conservancy.
+- **[Santa Clara open space GeoJSON](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/ca-openspace/openspace_santaclara.json)**: Based on data provided by the Bay Area Open Space Conservancy.
 - **[California counties](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/ca-counties/ca_counties.json)**: The California Bay Area counties GeoJSON file is used as a base map of some of the visualizations.
 - **[Bay Area urban areas](https://github.com/hepplerj/machinesvalley/tree/gh-pages/data-files/sv-urban/urban_areas_out.json)**: A GeoJSON file of the Bay Area's 2014 urban areas.